 I learn to slow down and accept my limits.
 I learn to set myself up as a freelancer and start my self-employed, entrepreneurial journey.

-- I have months of chemotherapy and biologic treatments, the only non-cancer patient in a chair, that prevent pregnancy but I know I want another baby.
+- I have months of chemotherapy and biologic treatments, the only non-cancer patient in a chair.
+This prevents pregnancy but I know I want another baby.
 Being the oldest of eight children, I can’t imagine my son not having siblings to share his life.
 I really want three children, but two is clearly my limit.
 I come off all meds to get pregnant.

-- My pregnancy is as hellish as anticipated as my UC deteriorates.
+- My 2nd pregnancy is hellish as my UC deteriorates.
 I also develop Gestational Diabetes as a result of prolonged steroid use.
-Fortunately, we have an amazing team managing us and I give birth to another baby boy in our latest home in January 2006.

-- At this point I’m going to the bathroom up to 30 times a day, and consequently in and out of the hospital with dehydration, as well as to have regular urgent steroid infusions to prevent my bowel from perforating.
+- At this point, I’m going to the bathroom up to 30 times a day, and consequently in and out of the hospital with dehydration, and to have urgent steroid infusions to prevent my bowel from perforating.

 - I start to dance, not mystically or spiritually (that comes later!), but literally.
 I’ve wanted to dance my entire life, but as a child that wasn’t possible, and since becoming an adult I’ve been too sick.
 But I’m tired of waiting, it’s likely I’ll always be sick, so I go for it regardless.

 - Start my first blog, “Jiving on Regardless” where I document my life adventures with Ulcerative Colitis.

 Movement and socializing are incredibly challenging, but I’m determined.
 I learn to dance Modern Jive and before long am a regular on the UK partner dance scene, even if some nights I can only make it through one dance.
 One dance is better than no dance.

 My mantra “Something is better than nothing” is born.